tfausak/tfausak.github.io/_posts/2011-12-20-using-css-keyframes-to-animate-my-logo.md

 {% endhighlight %}

 Unfortunately, that won't work in any browsers yet.
 CSS animation is still a working draft, so the vendor prefixes are required.
-The keyframe definition must be repeated for every vendor prefix, too.
+And the keyframe definition must be repeated for every vendor prefix.

 {% highlight css %}
 @-moz-keyframes    solarized { ... }